akeller/chatbot-dashbot-workshop/README.md

 ### Importing from Bot Asset Exchange (BAE) [optional]

-In your browser, navigate to the [Bot Asset Exchange] (https://developer.ibm.com/code/exchanges/bots/).
+In your browser, navigate to the [Bot Asset Exchange](https://developer.ibm.com/code/exchanges/bots/).

 Choose a bot you want to use and click download.